nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   -  **As Is**: Output the receiver face
   -  **Tris**: Perform Tris Transform.
 Barycentric transformation with the first 3 vertices of the face
   -  **Quads**: Perform Quad Transform.
 Uses first 4 vertices, if the face has less vertices the last one will be repeated
   -  **Fan**: Perform Fan Transform.
-Subdivides the face in triangles and performs a barycentric transformation to each
+Subdivides the face in triangles (Poke) and performs a barycentric transformation to each
   -  **SubQuads**: Divides the face in 4 + Quad Transform
   -  **Frame**: Perform Frame Transform
   -  **Auto Frame Fan**: Perform Frame transform if Frame With is lower than 1 otherwise perform Fan